The Standardized Letter of Evaluation (SLOE)

 If this is your first SLOE of the year, please take a minute to review the instructions below.
 Included in the instructions are tips for navigating the eSLOE website.
 If you have already read the instructions, click here to enter the eSLOE website.

-New in 2013!
 The SLOE has always been intended to be an evaluative tool and not necessarily a recommendation.
 For this reason, the name SLOR has been replaced by SLOE.
 This instrument was developed to provide a global perspective on an applicant’s candidacy for training by providing meaningful comparisons to peers applying for training in emergency medicine.
 Please keep this in mind as you complete the SLOE.

 The SLOE was developed to be1

-Consequently, please refrain from changing the template, keep comments succinct and relevant, and make every effort to avoid grade inflation in your comparisons so as not to detract from the effectiveness of your SLOE.
+Keep comments succinct and relevant, and make every effort to avoid grade inflation in your comparisons so as not to detract from the effectiveness of your SLOE.

 A well written SLOE provides an overall perspective on what an individual candidate offers to a training program.
 It is unique in its ability to provide comparative data to peers in addition to important information regarding the distinguishing non-cognitive characteristics (e.g. Maturity, professionalism, leadership, compassion, initiative, enthusiasm) that an applicant possess.